webforj/webforj-documentation/docs/styling/getting_started.md

 The DWCJ ships three themes by default, as well as with the ability to create your own, custom theme.
 The default themes are light, dark and dark-pure.

+### DWC Themer
+To create your own custom theme, check out the [DWC Themer Tool](https://hot.bbx.kitchen/webapp/DWCThemer) which allows a high degree of customization.

 ### Default Themes

 To change the theme of your application, you can use the `@AppTheme` annotation.
 When using this annotation, the theme name should be one of the following: `system`, `light`, `dark`, `dark-pure` or the name of a custom theme.